 The extent to which children of color are overrepresented in the child welfare system-what is referred to in the field as "disproportionality," or the difference in the share of children of a particular race or ethnicity in the overall population compared to their share in the child welfare system-varies across states and localities.
-Nationally, Black or African Americans and American Indians/Alaskan Natives are significantly more likely to be removed from their families than white, Asian, and Hispanic children, 98 but Hispanic children are over-represented in the foster care system in some states-and the number of states in which Hispanic/Latino children are overrepresented has grown over the last decade and a half.
-99 incidence of maltreatment between children of different racial groups, but the most recent federally-funded National Incidence Studies of Child Abuse and Neglect indicated that Black children experience maltreatment at higher rates than white children across several categories of maltreatment.
+Nationally, Black or African Americans and American Indians/Alaskan Natives are significantly more likely to be removed from their families than white, Asian, and Hispanic children, but Hispanic children are over-represented in the foster care system in some states-and the number of states in which Hispanic/Latino children are overrepresented has grown over the last decade and a half.

+Because families involved in the child welfare system are also likely to be living in poverty and face other barriers, it has been hard for researchers to disentangle the causes of these racial disparities.
+For many years, national studies found little-to-no difference in the incidence of maltreatment between children of different racial groups, but the most recent federally-funded National Incidence Studies of Child Abuse and Neglect indicated that Black children experience maltreatment at higher rates than white children across several categories of maltreatment.
 One reason may be that African American children are more likely to experience the most significant risk factor for maltreatment: poverty.
 The majority of poor families never come to the attention of the child welfare system, but poverty is still the best predictor of abuse and neglect.
 High poverty rates mean these families are less likely to have access to necessary resources such as stable housing, counseling, and childcare services, without which they may be determined to be neglectful by the child welfare system.
 103